 And gladly by appointment.

-I direct the African-American Studies Program at UM where I am also an Associate Professor of History.
+I direct the African-American Studies Program at UM where I am also a Professor of History.

 I enjoy working with masters and doctoral students in the areas of African-American History; 20th Century America; Religious History; civil rights movement; interracial congregations; and Mennonite/Anabaptist history.
 If you are interested in applying to the masters or doctoral program at UM's history department, please feel free to contact me by email or phone.
 I would be delighted to hear about your interests and how I might support you.

 AAST/HSTA 141 Black: From Africa to Hip-hop and Beyond

 AAS/HSTA 562 Problems in African-American History

 I am interested in studying the history of race and religion in the United States ad throughout the world.
 To that end I have studied how interactions between white and African-American Mennonites in homes and sanctuaries brought about changes as significant as those initiated in the streets by the formal civil rights movement.
 My most recent book focuses on Fresh Air rural hosting programs in which white rural families hosted African-American and Latino children from urban environments and on the role of prayer during the civil rights movement.
 In the first project, I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. In the second, I examine prayer as a potent resource activists used to initiate crisis.
 I have also written extensively on issues of white privilege, religious identity, and nonviolence.